Richard Boyd Barrett: Dáil Éireann

-At the general election in February 2020, he was again re-elected, having topped the poll.
+At the 2020 general election, he was again re-elected, topping the poll.

+On 10 October 2024, he became leader of People Before Profit.

+He was re-elected on the final count at the 2024 Irish general election.
+Boyd Barrett stepped back from politics from April to October 2025, while undergoing successful treatment for throat cancer.

 Campaigns and policies

 Domestic policy

+During the 1990s, Boyd Barrett was part of the Irish wing of the Anti-Nazi League.
+He was also involved with the anti-bin tax campaign and the anti-globalisation movement, having been arrested in 2001 and charged over disturbances at a protest.

-Richard Boyd Barrett has campaigned against Ireland's bank-bail outs and the National Asset Management Agency (NAMA), organised protests, and supported initiatives such as The Right to Work Campaign.
+He campaigned against Ireland's bank-bail outs and the National Asset Management Agency (NAMA), organised protests, and supported initiatives such as The Right to Work Campaign.
 He also proposed direct investment in public enterprise and strategic industry to create jobs in areas such as renewable energy, food production, generic medicines and IT development.
 Boyd Barrett has organised a campaign to oppose the sale of St Michael's Hospital to private developers, led campaigns to protect public amenities in Dún Laoghaire, including the Save Our Seafront campaign against a high rise development on the site of the Dún Laoghaire baths, and he has also campaigned to prevent the acquisition of Dún Laoghaire harbour by private companies.

 In a 2021 private members bill, Boyd Barrett called for the Leaving Cert to be abolished and for all students to be able to study any course of their choice regardless of exam results.